ISO 9001 Certification Process: A Practical Step-by-Step Guide

 Step 7: Stage 1 Audit (Readiness Review)

-The certification body evaluates:
+The certification body evaluates readiness.

 Scope definition